BigNumbers #

 The default precision for BigNumber is 64 digits, and can be configured with the option precision.

-Note that we also change the configuration of epsilon to be close to the precision limit of our BigNumbers. epsilon is used for example in relational and rounding functions (equal, larger, smaller, round, floor, etc) to determine when a value is nearly equal, see Equality.
-If we would leave epsilon unchanged, having the default value of 1e-12, we could get inaccurate and misleading results since we’re now working with a higher precision.
+Note that we also change the configuration of relTol and absTol to be close to the precision limit of our BigNumbers. relTol and absTol are used for example in relational and rounding functions (equal, larger, smaller, round, floor, etc) to determine when a value is nearly equal, see Equality.
+If we would leave relTol and absTol unchanged, having the default value of 1e-12 and 1e-15 respectively, we could get inaccurate and misleading results since we’re now working with a higher precision.

 Support #